Disability During Unemployment

-As of January 2020, you must have had worked at least 20 weeks earning $200 or more in covered New Jersey employment during the base period.
-If you do not meet the minimum weekly requirements, you may still be eligible for benefits if you earned a minimum of $10,000 in covered employment during the base period.
+In 2021, you must have had worked at least 20 weeks earning $220 or more in covered New Jersey employment during the base period.
+If you do not meet the minimum weekly requirements, you may still be eligible for benefits if you earned a minimum of $11,000 in covered employment during the base period.

 The regular base period is the first four quarters of the last five completed quarters prior to your date of claim.
 If you have a valid Unemployment Insurance claim and your disability began during the benefit year of that claim, the date of claim used by Unemployment Insurance will be used on the Disability During Unemployment claim.
 If you do not have a valid Unemployment Insurance claim that can be used, the date of claim will be the Sunday of the week in which you became disabled according to your medical certification.

 If you do not have 20 base weeks or have total earnings of at least $11,000 during this Regular Base Period, you may still have a valid claim if you have enough earnings in one of the following:

 Alternate Base Period #1: The four most recently completed calendar quarters before the date of claim.